What types of governance may improve resilience of the water system?

 Why might this be relevant?

-The project focuses on identifying and developing governance instruments for sustainable and equitable water use, which directly answers the question.
+The project specifically focuses on identifying and developing governance instruments to support a transition towards sustainable water use in Europe.

 • GOVAQUA - Governance innovations for a transition to sustainable and equitable water use in Europe